scala-tessella/tessella/src/main/paradox/tiling-definition.md

 ## Additional conditions

 In this project, we only consider tiles which are closed topological disks, that is, its boundary is a single simple closed curve.

+@@@ note

-Single means a curve whose ends join up to form a “loop”.
-Simple means that there are no crossings or branches.
+_Single_ means a curve whose ends join up to form a “loop”. _Simple_ means that there are no crossings or branches.

+@@@

 Therefore:

 ※5 **Topological disks**: each tile T<sub><i>i</i></sub> in the tiling is a closed topological disk.